ASL FINGERSPELLING

 The original .gif files were found at A Basic Dictionary of ASL Terms.
 I modified the original images so that they can be more easily assembled into animations.

 The images displayed below are the letters A through Z, followed by the numbers 1 through 10, then a Blank (for separating words and phrases).
 Below each image is a second image with the identical character displaced to the right (except for the Blank) .
-These second images are to be used in words where a letter is paired (e.g.: in the "Hello" animation, above).
+These second images are to be used in words where a letter is paired (e.g.: "Hello", which for ten years was on this page as an animation, until hotlinking let to its removal).

 If you decide to use them on your Web page, I'd appreciate an email so that I can see the result--I'd like to know that you found them useful or interesting.
 (I am not claiming copyright on these images and, so far as I know, the original images from which they were adapted are also not copyrighted.)
 Any comments or suggestions you may care to make are also appreciated.